Dyscia conspersaria

 Dyscia conspersaria is a moth of the family Geometridae first described by Michael Denis and Ignaz Schiffermüller in 1755.
 It is found in south-eastern Central Europe and Asia Minor.

 The wingspan is 28–33 mm.
+They are a white color with brown and yellow spots on the wings.
 Adults are on wing from May to July in one generation per year.

 The larvae feed on the leaves of Salvia and Artemisia species.
 The species overwinters in the pupal stage.